dorkodu/soda/DOCS.md

     });
     ```

-  - The render must at least have 1 element and parent element can not have a sibling.
+  - The render template must at least have 1 element and parent element can not have a sibling.

     ```js
     /* In this example, parent element has a sibling which will cause error. */